Did you decide to start podcasting? That’s great! But what should you talk about? Or maybe you have a couple topics or ideas you’re picking between?

 What better way to get ideas flowing than to look at podcasts with a solid fan base?
 That’s why I’ll do podcast case studies to learn more, like the first case study of the My Favorite Murder podcast.

-Don’t be discouraged, there are many good topics for podcasts that never get old.
-These are topics that live and grow with us; affecting the very essence of life.
-But other times it may not be that serious.
-It may just be something that gives us a good laugh or a quick lesson of something we wanted to learn.
-Whatever you end up pickings you’r topic, it’s about finding an audience.
+There are many good topics for podcasts that never get old.
+These are topics that live and grow with us.
+Topics may just be something that gives us a good laugh or a quick lesson of something we wanted to learn.

-Thankfully, I can help.
-I’ll show you some great examples of podcasting topics that can help you with an idea that will launch you on your podcasting journey.
+I’ll show you some great examples of podcasting topics that can help kickstart topic ideas to launch you on your podcasting journey.

 Popular Podcast Topics

 These are some of the more popular podcast topics out there.
 An area where you can find topic ideas are the lists on podcast platforms like Apple.
 This might kick start some ideas of what you may want to talk about:

 People love the thrill of an unsolved murder.
 Maybe you do too?
 I mean, is there a better way to deal with the anxiety that came with 2020?
 True Crime is fast becoming one of the most popular genres in the podcast industry.
 Perhaps, a person comes to feel more alive when taken through a murder mystery or another crime that leaves more questions than answers.
 The secret is in the aftermath, the thoughts, the shrill, and the emotions that such stories elicit.